Are you worried about users working remotely with unmanaged devices that can compromise security?

 The user feels that they are still working on the corporate network (with help from technical tricks like smart caching of frequently used files and data compression), even though the device is never allowed to access the corporate network.

-"It’s really easy for my users.
-I can just tell clients, go to your “M” folder, all your files are there.
+"It’s effortless for my users.
+I can tell clients, go to your “M” folder; all your files are there.
 They just get it.
-They can also download the app on any mobile device - it’s just really simple to set up and to use.
-It's also easy to manage and easy to sell."
+They can also download the app on any mobile device - it’s really simple to set up and use.
+It's also easy to manage and easy to sell. "

 Data stays on hosted file servers.
-Remote access is governed by existing permissions.
+Existing permissions govern remote access.
 Data privacy is further maintained through isolated management of users and access rights in each tenant.

-Use existing AD users and NTFS folder permissions with a simple interface to identify remotely accessible file shares that automatically appear in user's mapped drives
+Use existing AD users and NTFS folder permissions with a simple interface to identify remotely accessible file shares that automatically appear in the user's mapped drives.

 CentreStack allows admins to run HIPAA or GDPR compliance checks and generate reports demonstrating compliance for file access and collaboration.